 So you’ve found a route here on OpenRoutes that you’d like to follow, but you’re unsure what you’re supposed to do with the GPX file you’ve downloaded.
-Here’s my guide to get you started.
+Here’s a guide to get you started.

 First, let’s make sure you’ve downloaded the route.
 On each route page, you’ll find a link to download the route, like this: